Sunrise at the Sunset Beach bridge, Sept. 29, 2007:

 781 Main Street

 Ocean Drive Beach, SC 29582 This park opened in 1970.
 Located at the corner of Highway 17 and Main Street in Ocean Drive, this park had a decent variety of classic rides like Tilt-A-Whirl, Scrambler, etc. I'm not sure about any dark rides.
 There was also miniature golf course during the early years of the park.
 They had a medium-sized wooden coaster, "These United States", designed by Aurel Vaszin of the National Amusement Device Company.
 This coaster operated from 1970, until the park's closing in 1986.
-Originally named "Coaster", it was renamed as "Wildcat", then received its last name in 1976.
+Originally named "Coaster", it was renamed as "Wildcat", then received its last name in 1976 to celebrate the bi-centennial.

 Thanks to Ken Rutherford at Ken's Classic Coaster Postcards November, 1983, closed during the winter